Divorce And Your Mortgage: Common Questions, Answered

 When it comes to dividing your marital property, conflicts often arise in couples with children.
 One spouse may want to keep the home and live there with the children.

 This is an option, but whether or not it can happen really comes down to whether that person can afford the mortgage.
+If they can, they may be able to assume the mortgage or buy the home from their spouse.
 That individual’s income, credit history, and the division of equity accumulated in the home will all be taken into consideration.

 Let’s look at some other common scenarios that occur in divorcing spouses with children.